Qiskit/documentation/docs/api/qiskit/qiskit.passmanager.FlowController.md

 Adds a flow controller.

 <Admonition title="Deprecated since version 0.45.0" type="danger">
   The method `qiskit.passmanager.flow_controllers.FlowController.add_flow_controller()` is deprecated as of qiskit 0.45.0.
-It will be removed no earlier than 3 months after the release date.
-Controller factory method is deprecated and managing the custom flow controllers with alias no longer helps building the task pipeline.
+It will be removed in the 1.0 release.
+The controller factory method is deprecated and managing the custom flow controllers with aliases no longer helps building the task pipeline.
 Controllers must be explicitly instantiated and appended to the pipeline.
 </Admonition>

 **Parameters**